apt-itude/exemel/README.md

 </contact>
 ```

 The ``build`` function accepts a single positional argument: the dictionary-like object to convert into the root element.
-It also accepts a single keyword argument, ``root``, which can be used to supply a tag for the root element.
-If the ``root`` argument is not provided, the root element will be named 'root'.
+It also accepts two keyword arguments.
+The first, ``root``, can be used to supply a tag for the root element.
+If the argument is not provided, the root element will be named 'root'.
+The second, ``encoding``, determines the encoding of the resulting string.
+It defaults to a byte string if no argument is provided.

 ### Dictionaries
 Any dictionary-like object (an instance of ``collections.Mapping``) will be converted into an XML element.
 Each key in the dictionary is used to add sub-elements, attributes, or other properties to that element.